JMCov/reading-notes/code-301/class9.md

 **How do we bring another module into the file the we are working in?**

-By using

-**What do we have to do to make a module available?**

-require(./"File_Name) in the file you are bringing the module into and using module.exports = "Function Name" in the module that is being used.
+By using require(./"File_Name) in the file you are bringing the module into and using module.exports = "Function Name" in the module that is being used.

 ## Things I want to learn more about

-What is the difference between modules and just importing the entire file to another?
+What is the difference between modules and just importing the entire file to

 [Back to Home](../README.md)